FAIR-biomed/FAIR-biomed/README.md

 ### Options

-The extension has a dedicated page where you tune which data sources you would like displayed in the popups.
+The extension has a dedicated page where you can tune which data sources you would like to use.

- - Select `Tools > Extensions` from the chrome menu.
- - Find `FAIR-biomed` in the list of installed extensions and click `Details`.
- - Scroll down to the setting `Extension options` and click on the link.
- - On the page that appears, use the switches to turn individual plugins on or off.
-Use the rating systems to mark which plugins you find most useful.
+ - Find the FAIR-biomed icon on the browser toolbar (it's usually on the top-right).
+ - Click on the icon.
+A popup should appear.
+Click on the 'cogs' icon to open the Options page.

 ### Privacy

-Once installed, the extension records a small amount of information to personalize its usage to each user.
-This data pertains to which plugins are active (see previous section on Options), how many times each plugin is used, and whether each plugin is rated/bookmarked.
-This information remains on each user's computer and can be adjusted through the Options page.
-This information is not shared with outside services.
+Once installed, the extension records a small amount of information to personalize its behavior to each user.
+See the [privacy policy](docs/privacy.md).

-The extension does not record performed searches.
-Note, however, that the extension sends queries to external APIs.
-Some of these services may record activity for their own purposes (for example, to demonstrate their relevance to the science community).
-See the privacy policies of those services for details.

-When installing the extension from the chrome web store, Google collects some user information.
-See their [privacy policy](https://policies.google.com/privacy?hl=en-GB) for details.